-In October 2015, AerCap Trust and AerCap Ireland Capital Limited co-issued \$1.0 billion aggregate principal amount of 4.625% senior unsecured notes due 2020 (the "October 2015 Notes", and together with the Acquisition Notes, the September 2014 Notes and the June 2015 Notes, the "AGAT/AICL Notes").
+In January 2017, AerCap Trust and AICDC co-issued \$600.0 million aggregate principal amount of 3.50% senior unsecured notes due 2022 (the "January 2017 Notes", and together with the Acquisition Notes, the September 2014 Notes, the June 2015 Notes, the October 2015 Notes and the May 2016 Notes, the "AGAT/AICDC Notes").
 The proceeds from the offering were used for general corporate purposes.

-The AGAT/AICL Notes are jointly and severally and fully and unconditionally guaranteed by AerCap Holdings N.V. and certain of its subsidiaries.
-Except as described below, the AGAT/AICL Notes are not subject to redemption prior to their stated maturity and there are no sinking fund requirements.
-We may redeem each series of the AGAT/AICL Notes in whole or in part, at any time, at a price equal to 100% of the aggregate principal amount plus the applicable "make-whole" premium plus accrued and unpaid interest, if any, to the redemption date.
+The AGAT/AICDC Notes are registered with the SEC.
+The AGAT/AICDC Notes are jointly and severally and fully and unconditionally guaranteed by AerCap Holdings N.V. and certain of its subsidiaries.
+Except as described below, the AGAT/AICDC Notes are not subject to redemption prior to their stated maturity and there are no sinking fund requirements.
+We may redeem each series of the AGAT/AICDC Notes in whole or in part, at any time, at a price equal to 100% of the aggregate principal amount plus the applicable "make-whole" premium plus accrued and unpaid interest, if any, to the redemption date.
 The "make-whole" premium is the excess of: